If you need to get your driver's license back but don't know where to start, give Joe Cross a call.

 The law requires the Secretary of State to automatically suspend or revoke your drivers license for certain violations.

 The action taken against your drivers license depends on a number of factors, including the type of violation or unsafe driving habits involved, your driving record, and your willingness to comply with assessment recommendations and requirements.

-If you need to restore your Michigan driver's license but have questions or don't know where to start, contact attorney Joseph Cross direct at (877) OWI-LAWS.
+If you need to restore your Michigan driver's license but have questions or don't know where to start, contact attorney Joseph Cross BELOW or direct at (877) OWI-LAWS.